-The provision for income tax led to an effective tax rate of 18% in both the current and prior periods.
+The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 19% in both the current and prior periods.
 Our effective tax rate differs from the statutory tax rate primarily due to the impacts of the dividends received deductions.